Dark-Alex-17/dtools/README.md

   work on other systems.**
 * **Some scripts assume that `bash` is your default shell, and thus assume that your shell configuration files are `.bashrc`.
 If you use another shell, you may need to modify some scripts to fit your environment.**

+For any and all issues, don't hesitate to create a bug report or feature request on the [GitHub Issues page](https://github.com/Dark-Alex-17/dtools/issues)!
 ---

 ## Installation